TorchDR/TorchDR/docs/source/torchdr.affinities.rst

 .. code-block:: text

-  torch.Size([5, 20, 20])
+  (5, 20, 20)

 Avoid memory overflows with symbolic (lazy) tensors
 ---------------------------------------------------

-Affinities result in a square memory cost, which can be problematic when the number of samples is large.
+Affinities induce a square memory cost, which can be problematic when the number of samples is large.

 To prevent memory overflows, ``TorchDR`` relies on ``KeOps`` [19]_ lazy tensors.
 These tensors are represented as mathematical formulas that are evaluated directly on the data samples.
 This symbolic tensor representation enables computations without storing the entire matrix in memory.